banyuanhao/PAP/README.md

 |  ----  | ----  | ----  |
 | r50_1x_sk1  | r101_1x_sk1 | vit_base_patch16 |
 | [models]()  | [models]() | [models]() |
+Due to the size of the fine-tuned models, we do not upload to the cloud.
+If you feel interested in them, please email me at **banyh2000 at gmail.com** and I will send you a copy.

 We also provide several perturbations in the [perturbations folder](perturbations).